Judges 12: Ibzan (12:8–10)

-Jephthah was succeeded by Ibzan as the judge of Israel for seven years.
-He had thirty sons and thirty daughters, and when he died, he was buried in his native town, "Bethlehem", which is not followed by "Ephratah" or by "Judah" so it could be the Bethlehem in the territory of Zebulun (Joshua 19:15).
+Ibzan succeeded Jephthah as judge for seven years.
+He had thirty sons and thirty daughters, and when he died, he was buried in his native town, Bethlehem, which is not followed by "Ephratah" or by "Judah" so it could be the Bethlehem of Galilee in the territory of Zebulun (Joshua 19:15).

 Elon (12:11–12)

-Ibzan was succeeded by the tenth judge, Elon, who was given very few statistics and with no historical exploits, other than he was from the tribe of Zebulun, succeeded Ibzan to judge Israel for ten years.
+The tenth judge succeeded Ibzan, Elon, who was given very few statistics and with no historical exploits, other than he was from the tribe of Zebulun, succeeded Ibzan to judge Israel for ten years.
 When he died, he was buried in Aijalon in the territory of Zebulun.

 Abdon (12:13–15)

-Elon was succeeded by Abdon, the son of Hillel, a Pirathonite, of the tribe of Ephraim, who had forty sons and thirty grandsons, and judged Israel for eight years, restoring order in the central area of Israel in the aftermath of the civil war involving Jephthah and the Gileadites.
+Abdon succeeded Elon, the son of Hillel of Pirathon of the tribe of Ephraim, who had forty sons and thirty grandsons, and judged Israel for eight years, restoring order in the central area of Israel in the aftermath of the civil war involving Jephthah and the Gileadites.